 Every action has an equal and opposite reaction.
-Be a conscious of what you are consuming.
-Read the labels on the goods that you intend to buy.
-Make sure they reach the consumer, cruelty free.
+Be conscious of what you are consuming.
+Read the labels on the natural makeup and natural cosmetics that you intend to buy.
+Make sure they reach the consumer, cruelty-free.

 It is one thing to be in the dark about animal testing.
 You are not anymore.
 It is only natural that you take an active stance and that too if not in a big way then in small day to day choices.

-Going vegan is the best way forward but none of us can be a 100 % vegan.
+Going vegan is the best way forward but none of us can truly be 100 % vegan.
 It is not possible in this day and age but you can definitely do whatever it takes to avoid inflicting pain on a helpless creature.

-In India, here are some of the cosmetic brands that officially test on animals.
-There are countless others but very few come out in the open about the activities conducted behind closed doors.
+However, there are many cosmetic brands that officially test on animals and very few animal-testing cosmetics brands come out in the open about activities conducted behind closed doors.

 - Estée Lauder